qwang70/recursive_tree_performance/README.md

 ## Recursive tree performance experiment

 In this experiment, we created a dataset of full binary tree.
-The data shows the edges of each tree, and the data contains tree of levels from 2 to 20, meaning there're tree with nodes from $2^2-1$ to $2^20-1$.
+The data shows the edges of each tree, and the data contains tree of levels from 2 to 20, meaning there're tree with number of nodes from 2^2-1 to 2^20-1.